What is Healthy Breathing or Buteyko Breathing?

 When carbon dioxide is in short supply, cardiovascular vessels are constricted and circulation is reduced in the arteries of the heart, brain, liver and kidneys.
 The restricting of blood flow can cause angina and other cardiovascular problems.

 High blood pressure or hypertension is also linked to carbon dioxide deficiency.
 The vessels in the brain when constricted cause the body’s mechanism to kick in.
-This in turn raises the blood pressure in order to maintain a safe level of oxygen in the brain.
-Buteyko breathing will help keep that blood pressure down.
-After consulting with your doctor and having your blood pressure checked he can then reduce your medication until you don’t need it anymore.
+This in turn raises the blood pressure in order to maintain a safe level of oxygen in the brain and will help regulate it.
+After consulting with your doctor and having your bp checked he can then reduce your medication until you don’t need it any more.

 Can’t you just envisage that liberation!